-The cultural evolution perspective suggests that the structure of language derives primarily from processes of cultural transmission involving repeated cycles of learning and use.
-Thus, similar to the proposed cultural recycling of prior cortical maps for recent human innovations such as reading and arithmetic (Dehaene & Cohen 2007), I suggest that language likewise has evolved by "piggybacking" on pre-existing neural substrates, inheriting their structural constraints.
-These constraints - including sociopragmatic considerations, the nature of our thought processes, perceptuo-motor factors, as well as cognitive limitations on learning, memory, and processing - have subsequently been amplified and embedded in language through cultural evolution (Christiansen & Chater 2008).
-In this way, cultural transmission - both vertically (across generations) and horizontally (within generations) - has shaped language to be as learnable and processable as possible given multiple constraints deriving from the human brain.
-But might this process of multiple-constraint satisfaction have ramifications beyond cultural evolution, affecting how we acquire and use language?
-Here, I explore the hypothesis that pre-existing neural constraints not only provided important restrictions on cultural evolution but also made available multiple sources of information - or cues - that can facilitate both the acquisition and use of language.
-By "recruiting" such cues, some of which may be partially overlapping and redundant, language could evolve culturally to become more expressive, while still being learnable and processable by mechanisms not dedicated to language.
+A key question for language evolution research is to explain why language is the way it is, and how it got to be that way.
+The cultural evolution perspective suggests that the structure of language derives primarily from processes of cultural transmission involving repeated cycles of learning and use, constrained by the properties of the human brain.
+Thus, instead of asking, "Why is the brain so well-suited for learning language?", we need to turn the question upsidedown and ask, "Why is language so well-suited to being learned by the brain?"
+This shift in focus allows us to see that the fit between the mechanisms employed for language and the way in which language is acquired and used may be explained by processes of cultural evolution shaped by the human brain.
+Thus, similar to the proposed cultural recycling of prior cortical maps for recent human innovations such as reading and arithmetic (Dehaene & Cohen, 2007), I suggest that language likewise has evolved by 'piggy-backing' on preexisting neural substrates, inheriting their structural constraints.
+These constraints-including socio-pragmatic considerations, the nature of our thought processes, perceptuo-motor factors, as well as cognitive limitations on learning, memory and processing-subsequently have been amplified and embedded in language through cultural evolution (Christiansen & Chater, 2008).
+In this way, cultural transmission-both vertically (across generations) and horizontally (within generations)-has shaped language to be as learnable and processable as possible by largely domain-general mechanisms.
+Indeed, this process of cultural evolution has similarities with biological evolution, as already noted by Darwin (1871) in The Descent of Man: "The formation of different languages and of distinct species, and the proofs that both have been developed through a gradual process, are curiously the same." (p.
+59).
+Further underscoring the parallel between processes of biological and linguistic change, Darwin concludes that "The survival and preservation of certain favored words in the struggle for existence is natural selection." (p.
+60-61).